GaloisInc/pate/demos/may-2023/README.rst

 navigate to prompt by executing `top` followed by `goto_prompt`.::
   ?>goto_prompt
   Control flow desynchronization found at: GraphNode segment1+0x4114 [ via: "transport_handler" (segment1+0x400c) ]
-  0: Choose synchronization points
+  0: Ignore divergence (admit a non-total result)
   1: Assert divergence is infeasible
   2: Assume divergence is infeasible
   3: Remove divergence in equivalence condition
+  4: Choose synchronization points
-  4: Defer decision
+  5: Defer decision
   ?>

 We can check the context of this choice by executing `up` then `up` to see the node that